MINI: Photo Box Billboard

 A few fast answers before you act

-What is MINI’s Photo Box billboard activation?
+What is MINI’s Photo Box Billboard?

-Why does this work as acquisition marketing?
+Why does this work as acquisition marketing, not just a stunt?

 Banrock Station: 100K Live Bees Billboard